yuwchen/InQSS/README.md

 ## TMHINT-QI dataset

-The dataset is publicly available now !
+The dataset is publicly available now!

 [Download link](http://gofile.me/6PGhz/4U6GWaOtY) pw:tmhintqi

-train: the wavfiles of the training utterances
+train: the wave files of the training utterances
-test: the wavefiles of the testing utterances
+test: the wave files of the testing utterances
-raw_data.csv: record the corresponding subject index, wavfile name, quality score, and intelligibility score
+raw_data.csv: record the corresponding subject index, wave file name, quality score, and intelligibility score

 ----
 Due to the page limit, some details about the dataset are not written in the paper.